karanrajs/ExportfromListView/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

-This allows you to Export records directly from List view of any objects.<br/> Find more details about in my blog click <a href="http://clicksandcode.blogspot.in/2014/10/export-records-from-list-viewlistview.html">here</a>
+This simple project allows you to Export records into excel sheet directly from Standard List view of any objects.<br/> Find more details about in my blog click <a href="http://clicksandcode.blogspot.in/2014/10/export-records-from-list-viewlistview.html">here</a>

 <h3>Screenshot</h3>